Jacques de Bourbon – 1 February 1355

 ‘Never saw the need.’
 He looked down at the notes.
 ‘These are as good as money, you say?’

 Jacques nodded.
-‘Promissory notes for twenty-five thousand franks.
+‘Promissory notes for twenty-five thousand francs.
 You are suddenly a rich man.’

 Du Guesclin shrugged his shoulders and then his eyes narrowed.
 ‘Why are you giving me this?’